oracle-livelabs/developer/orcl-blockchain-platform/5-labs-obp-application-tokenXchange/obp-apex-application-tokenXchange.md

 Purchase order will now be created.

-## Task 7: Dealer1 - Review & Confirm the order place by dealer2
+## Task 7: Dealer1 - Review & Confirm the order placed by dealer2

 1. Return to dealer 1's account, and navigate to orders received.
 You should be able to see the order placed by dealer 2.